 Music plays a central part in our worship and in the wider life of Holy Trinity.
-The 25 member SATB choir leads the worship at our 9.30am Sung Eucharist and at Choral Evensong on the fourth Sunday of the month, while the classically-based Music Group comes into its own on the second Sunday at our more informal ‘In the Round’ services.
+The 25 member SATB choir leads the worship at our 9.30am Sung Eucharist and at Choral Evensong on the first Sunday of the month, while the classically-based Music Group comes into its own on the second Sunday at our more informal ‘In the Round’ services.

 Church music is only one aspect of our music-making.
 Holy Trinity makes a stunning venue for concerts of all sorts and is frequently used by many of the top choirs and instrumental groups in the local area.
 Keep an eye on the church website for the many concerts taking place each year.